leosch-coding/firmware/Rough/notes.md

 It has only fully clicked now that I can use the shift operator.
 That would've been nice to know about 10 hours ago.

+Configuring the ADCCLK, we gotta derive it via the sysclk passing through the AHB prescalar and APB2 prescalar.

+We know our initial sysclk is 16MHz, we're gonna leave the two prescalars alone for now.